openresty/lua-nginx-module/README.markdown

 Sleeps for the specified seconds without blocking.
 One can specify time resolution up to 0.001 seconds (i.e., one milliseconds).

 Behind the scene, this method makes use of the Nginx timers.

+Since the `0.7.20` release, The `0` time argument can also be specified.

 This method was introduced in the `0.5.0rc30` release.